 Self-care shouldn’t just happen at work, but also when you leave the office.
 At home, we can’t help but look at our email and talk to clients who are on a completely different time zone.
 And that’s pretty much unavoidable.
 But when you’re spending time with your family, some emails can wait.
 Learn to prioritize not just your work tasks, but also your personal life alongside that.
 If we don’t prioritize our personal life over our work life in some instances, we will cease to have a personal life at all.
 And spending time with our loved ones is one of the best ways to self-care.

 When you’re home, there are also more exercise options but also other possibilities, like meditation (try the app Headspace).

-If you’re starting to feel weighed down by your work and walking up in the morning is getting harder, consider that maybe you’re not taking great care of yourself.
+If you’re starting to feel weighed down by your work and waking up in the morning is getting harder, consider that maybe you’re not taking great care of yourself.
 Take time to eat, exercise, see friends and family, and take a break from glaring at the computer screen.
 Do all that and you will show up to work motivated and clear-headed, ready to knock off every task on your to-do list.

 apteka mujchine for man ukonkemerovo woditely driver.